learn-academy-2021-alpha/week-3-assessment-stephbegle/interview-questions.md

   Researched answer: responsive UI is a desigin approach that allows content and layout in a web application to be flexible to the point that the layout/content adjusts its layout to stretch or condense on different screen sizes.
 Which means the layout will adjust in a way that fills the space of whatever screen size is being used.
 This contrasts adaptive view which works with absolute units (e.g., pixels) on separate versions (mobile version, tablet version, computer screen version).
   Three options:
     1. Media queries - allow you to design different layouts for different 'media' types like, screen, tv, handheld devices, etc. A media type declaration is required, along with the features belonging to that specific media type (the feature expressions evaluate to true or false depending on which media device you are using).
 If the media type is a hand-held device, such as a phone or a tablet, the features would provide limits that tell the code to either shrink or expand the layout/content if certain conditions are met.
     2. Fluid grids - layout coded in relative proportion of the various elements it contains (as opposed to coded with fixed pixel values).
-All of the content that is coded is not given a fixed size, but a percentaged size that changes according to the device being used.
+All of the content is not given a fixed size, but a percentaged size that changes according to the device being used.
-    3. Flexible images - again sizing here is not fixed, the size is determined with a percentage depending on the screen size.
-An image could be chopped off on a mobile view if the size is not specified to take up 100% of the space (page).
+    3. Flexible images - again sizing here is not fixed, the size is determined with a percentage so that the size reflects the device it is being viewed on.
+An image could be chopped off on a mobile view if the size is not specified to take up no more than 100% of the space (page).

   https://www.interaction-design.org/literature/topics/responsive-design#:~:text=Responsive%20design%20is%20a%20graphic,ensure%20content%20consistency%20across%20devices.